Playfair cipher is a digraph substitution cipher.

 - How to solve the Playfair cipher.

 - How to crack a Playfair cipher.

 How to solve Playfair cipher

 First, you need to generate a Polybius square.

 To do this correctly you need a keyword, and you also need to either remove the letter “q” from the table or merge letters “j” and “i”.

 The table is a 5 by 5 grid of letters that you will later use to encode your plaintext into ciphertext.

 Note that each of the 25 letters needs to be unique and often the letter “q” is omitted to form a perfect square since the normal alphabet is made up of 26 characters.

-Next you need to divide your plaintext into pairs of letters.
-If your plaintext have an odd number of characters, in that case you need to append uncommon letter like “X” to make the digraph complete.
+Next, you need to divide your plaintext into pairs of letters.
+If your plaintext has an odd number of characters, in that case, you need to append an uncommon letter like “X” to make the digraph complete.